-In The Startup Way, Ries reveals how entrepreneurial principles can be used by businesses to take advantage of enormous opportunities and overcome challenges resulting from our connected economy.
+In his The Startup Way book, Eric Ries reveals how entrepreneurial principles can be used by businesses to take advantage of enormous opportunities and overcome challenges resulting from our connected economy.

 In this series of posts, I’ll share my key takeaways, and relate those to my own experiences and reflections.
-Let’s start off by exploring how organisations corner themselves by becoming over-reliant on their successes.
+In the last article, I explored how organisations corner themselves by becoming over-reliant on their successes.
 In this article, I’ll introduce and reflect upon the missing organisational capabilities for entrepreneurialism and new growth.

-In my next post, I’ll reflect upon my next takeaway for The Startup Way, which will be on the missing organisational capability that will enable organisations to overcome their over-dependence on past successes.
+In my next article, I’ll reflect upon my next takeaway for The Startup Way, which will be on scaling the innovators’ successes with the resources of the parent organisation.